Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 So you can see there, it's interesting.

-We're not going to find you.
+We're not going to fine you.

 We're going to lock you out of society.

-Because you're not going to have any money by the end of this.
+We don't need to fine you because you're not going to have any money by the end of this.

 You won't be able to get a job.